shuhei/shuhei.github.com/source/posts/2017-05-27-memory-usage.md

 9223372036854771712
 ```

 `memory.limit_in_bytes` returns a very big number if there is no limit.
-In that case, you can find the host OS's total memory with `/proc/meminfo` or commands that use it.
+In that case, you can find the host OS’s total memory with `/proc/meminfo` or commands that use it.

 ## Conclusion